viebel/blog.klipse.tech/_posts/2018-03-16-ocaml-polymorphic-types.md

 ---
 layout: post
-title: Polymorphic vs. ordinary variants in reason
+title: Polymorphic vs. ordinary variants in ocaml
-description:  polymorphic and ordinary variants. reason. reasonml. ocaml.
+description:  polymorphic and ordinary variants. ocaml.
-date:   2018-03-12 13:22:18 +0200
+date:   2018-03-16 06:22:18 +0200
-categories: reason
+categories: ocaml
 thumbnail: assets/klipse.png
-guid: 294191D2-B3B8-4F4A-B1E3-F98F63861F6B
+guid: 0B40DE2A-E308-483A-A443-A6728A5BB315
 author: "@viebel"
 minified_plugin: true
 ---

 # Introduction

-Variants are one of the coolest features of `reasonml`.
+Variants are one of the coolest features of `ocaml`.

-In the [official documentation](https://reasonml.github.io/docs/en/variant.html), they mention a limitation of the variants (also called ordinary variants):
+Ordinary variants come with a limitation:

 > A function can't accept an arbitrary constructor shared by two different variants.

-They also mention that this is possible to overcome this limitation using polymorphic variants.
+Hopefully, polymorphic variants alllow us to overcome this limitation.

 The purpose of this article is to expose the limitations of the ordinary variants and to see how polymorphic variants overcome this limitation.
 We hope that the examples we bring with dogs and tulips will make the reading of this article somewhat enjoyable.